open-guides/og-aws/CONTRIBUTING.md

 -	Not all sections need to follow the above conventions exactly.
 Strive for consistency, but clarity is more important.
 -	Note we try to make sections uniquely titled, so GitHub links to Markdown section anchors don’t collide and are stable.

 Note we try to keep consistent formatting in Markdown via [markdownfmt](https://github.com/shurcooL/markdownfmt).
-We run **admin/reformat.sh** to do this, but you don't have to worry about it unless you really want to.
+We run **admin/reformat.sh** to do this, but you don’t have to worry about it unless you really want to.